 The Personalization Trade-Off

-There’s a catch to all this personalization: it requires sharing information about yourself.
+There’s a catch to all this personalization.
+It requires sharing information about yourself.

 What’s Coming Next

-Based on what Gen Z is demanding, here’s where AI chatbots are headed:
+Based on what Gen Z is demanding, here’s where AI chatbots are headed.

 More personality options.
 Instead of one default tone, you’ll be able to choose how your AI assistant communicates.
 Formal, casual, brief, detailed.
+OpenAI has already started testing custom voice personas in ChatGPT.

 Better memory.
 AI will remember not just what you said, but how you like things done.
 Your preferences for formatting, your common tasks, your communication style.